ston1x/librarian/README.md

 ![screenshot](https://github.com/ston1x/librarian/blob/main/images/screenshot.png?raw=true)

 ## Features
 📚 Groups all clippings by books

-📃 Lets you download a markdown version of your clippings per book
+📃 Lets you download a markdown version of your clippings per book (works especially great with Notion – use Librarian to download your clippings for one of the books, then go to Notion, create a new page, click "Import", select "Text & Markdown", then choose the file you've downloaded)

 ## Usage
 0. Connect your Kindle via USB and go to the `documents/` directory